How to apply

 Preparing for your exchange

 Once you have been accepted, you should take a look at our Welcome website for the next steps and important international pre-arrival information and checklists.
-This includes important dates and information about travel, visas, insurance, banking and money, doctors and health care, our airport meet & greet service, our buddy scheme, accommodation, your personalised exchange orientation programme, setting up your Surrey email account and completing our online pre-registration form.
+This includes important dates, travel information, visas, insurance, banking and money, doctors and health care, our campus welcome, our buddy scheme, accommodation, your exchange orientation programme, completing online pre-registration, setting up your Surrey email account, and what to pack.

 Enquiries